AngelBiskupovic/FML_Competition2020/README.md

 | min | 0 | 0 | 0 | 0 | 0 | 0.4 | 0 |
 | max | 22000 | 22000 | 1 | 1 | 1 | 1 | 1 |

-## Competition Categories
+## Competition Tasks
-There are two categories in this competition.
+There are two tasks in this competition.

-### Category 1: Prediction of EBWR for the current move
+### Task 1: Prediction of EBWR for the current move
-In this category, the goal is **to design a fuzzy rule-based regressoin model which can accurately predict EBWR(_t_) using some or all of the input attributes**.
-The meaning of this category is as follows.
+In this task, the goal is **to design a fuzzy rule-based regressoin model which can accurately predict EBWR(_t_) using some or all of the input attributes**.
+The meaning of this task is as follows.
 Let assume two players A and B. Player A uses Darkforest AI bot to get the hint of the next moves, while Player B uses EFL OpenGo AI bot to do the same.
 Each player cannot know the suggestion by the opponent's AI bot.
 So, Player A uses the fuzzy rule-based regression model to guess the current situation which is predicted by the opponent's AI bot.
 If it is possible to know that, Player A can evaluate the current situation from multiple viewpoints (i.e., Darkforest and EFL OpenGo).

-### Category 2: Prediction of DBWR for the next move
+### Task 2: Prediction of DBWR for the next move
-In this category, the goal is **to design a fuzzy rule-based regressoin model which can accurately predict DBWR(_t_+1) using some or all of the input attributes**.
-The meaning of this category is as follows.
+In this task, the goal is **to design a fuzzy rule-based regressoin model which can accurately predict DBWR(_t_+1) using some or all of the input attributes**.
+The meaning of this task is as follows.
 Let assume that Player A wants to know the future situation to change the strategy at a proper moment.
 To do that, Player A uses the fuzzy rule-based regression model to predict the winning rate for the next move as well.

 ## Rules
-* Participants must use FML to design a fuzzy rule-based regression model.
+* Participants must use FML to design a fuzzy rule-based regression model for the above two tasks.
 * The proposed regression model is evaluated by the mean squread error (MSE) over all instances of the test data ([C2020_TestData.csv](Comp2020Data/C2020_TestData.csv)).
 * Only the training data is available for optimizing/learning the regression model and tuning the parameters of optimization/learning algorithms.
 * All the input attributes in the training data are not necessarily used.
 It means that participants can freely choose a part of the input attributes.

 ## Evaluation
 The participants must submit a zip file of the following two files to the [competition website](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/).

 * A short paper which includes the explanation on (1) the own approach, (2) the MSE for the training and test data, and (3) discussions on the obtained regression models and results.
+The results for both tasks must be included.
 * An xml file of the fuzzy rule-based regression model based on FML.

 Any format is acceptable for the short paper.
 But [IEEE paper format](http://oase.nutn.edu.tw/wcci2020-fmlcompetition/files/conference-template-letter.docx) is highly recommended.
 The number of pages is not limited.
 Two to four pages are enough in IEEE paper format.
-If participants perform two categories, they can include the results of two categories in a single paper.

 The competition committee will evaluate the short paper and the xml file.
 The competition result will be public in IEEE WCCI 2020.